Towards Browser Controls to Protect Cookies from Malicious Extensions: Architectural Design

 While the above changes make \texttt{BrowserOnly} cookies inaccessible to the \texttt{Cookies} API (and JS), they are still exposed to the \texttt{WebRequest} and \texttt{DeclarativeNetRequest} APIs.
 Protecting \texttt{BrowserOnly} cookies from these APIs requires updating how cookies are handled in network traffic.
 Figure \ref{subfig:network_request} illustrates how the Network Service builds network requests.
 When navigating to a website, the Network Service creates a \texttt{URLRequestHTTPJob} to handle the request (step A.1 in Figure \ref{subfig:network_request}).
 When building the request, the \texttt{HTTPJob} fetches the destination's cookies from the Cookie Monster and adds them to the \texttt{Cookie} request header (A.2 \& A.3).
 When all the request headers have been created, they are passed to extensions with the above APIs for further processing (A.4).
 Once all extensions have finished, the headers are returned to the \texttt{HTTPJob} (A.5) and the request is sent to the server (A.6).
 To hide \texttt{BrowserOnly} cookies from extensions, we withhold them from the \texttt{Cookie} header until after the extensions have executed (A.5).
 Once the request headers are returned, we add the \texttt{BrowserOnly} cookies to the front of the \texttt{Cookie} header.
 This ensures the \texttt{BrowserOnly} cookies are parsed first and prevents cookie shadowing attacks \cite{squarcina2023cookie}.

 Similarly, Figure \ref{subfig:network_response} displays how the Network Service parses the server's response.
 When the response is received (step B.1 in Figure \ref{subfig:network_response}), the \texttt{URLRequestHTTPJob} forwards the response headers to extensions (B.2).
 Once the extensions finish, the headers are returned to the \texttt{HTTPJob} (B.3).
 At this point, any new cookies are added to the Cookie Monster (B.4) and the response is sent to the renderer for display (B.5).
-To hide \texttt{BrowserOnly} cookies in responses from extensions, we strip all \texttt{Set-Cookie} headers with the \texttt{BrowserOnly} attribute from the response on arrival (B.1).
+To hide \texttt{BrowserOnly} cookies in responses, we strip all \texttt{Set-Cookie} headers with the \texttt{BrowserOnly} attribute from the response on arrival (B.1).
 Then when the headers are returned from the extensions (B.3) we reattach the \texttt{BrowserOnly} headers to the response.

-For simplicity, this explanation omits some details of how the Network Service handles transactions and interacts with extensions.
+For simplicity, we omit some details of how the Network Service handles transactions and interacts with extensions.
 Requests pass through several classes between the renderer and the network.
 We focus on the \texttt{URLRequestHTTPJob} as all \texttt{BrowserOnly} (and \texttt{Monitored}) functionality was added to this class.
 Similarly, when building a network request, its headers are sent to extensions up to three times \cite{chrome_web_req_2024}.
 Protecting \texttt{BrowserOnly} cookies requires adding the cookies to the request only after all extension passes have finished.
-The same applies to parsing network requests.
+The same applies to parsing network replies.

-\textbf{Remark:} While \texttt{BrowserOnly} functionality could in principle be incorporated into existing security-relevant attributes (e.g., \texttt{HttpOnly}) merging these functions would lead to changes to the standard cookie usage model. \acroc instead creates a new attribute that can be used independently, preserving existing usage models and backward compatibility.
+\textbf{Remark:} While \texttt{BrowserOnly} functionality could in principle be incorporated into existing security-relevant attributes (e.g., \texttt{HttpOnly}) merging these functions would change the standard cookie usage model. \acroc instead creates a new attribute that can be used independently, preserving existing usage models and backward compatibility.